pickup icon

 • Growth rate/ease: slow growing, easy to grow

-• Wildlife support: Countless species of birds and mammals use this tree for foraging, roosting and nesting.
+• Wildlife support: overall plant provides foraging, roosting and nesting opportunities for countless species of birds and mammals including hummingbirds, attracts beneficial and other pest eating insects and is a caterpillar host plant and larval food source for native butterflies and moths.
 It is also the preferred host of a wood wasp (Syntexis libocedrii), an evolutionarily ancient species which lays its eggs in the smoldering wood immediately after a forest fire (EMSWCD).

-• Native habitat/range: Locally common in montane forests, mixed conifer forests, canyons and slopes, at altitudes between 2000 - 8000 ft, of the Coast Range, Cascades and Sierra Nevadas.
+• Native habitat/range: common in montane forests, mixed conifer forests, canyons and slopes, at altitudes between 650-2750m from the Coast and Cascade ranges of Western Oregon south through California to northern Baja California, Mexico and east to western Nevada.
 Portland Plant List - no.

-• Special features & uses: The wood is used for lumber, siding on houses and is the primary material for pencils, because it is soft and tends to sharpen easily without splintering.
-Drought tolerant.
+• Special features & uses: drought tolerant; wood used for lumber, siding on houses and is the primary material for pencils, because it is soft and tends to sharpen easily without splintering; landscape uses include pollinator gardens, woodland gardens, erosion control, windbreaks and habitat hedgerows

 Photo Credit 1: "File:100 2121 Calocedrus decurrens 3 mag 09 giardino di valsanzibio.jpg" by Stefano59Rivaraforcommons is licensed under CC BY-SA 3.0